Endgame that maybe you didn’t know

 Despite the brief cameo of Jane Foster in Avengers: Endgame, the appearance of Natalie Portman was created entirely from leftover footage from Thor: The Dark World.
 As one of the first characters in the MCU and the one responsible for linking Thor to Earth, Portman’s lack of presence on the set of Endgame is quite remarkable, considering how much talent Endgame mustered.
 However, The Story of Marvel Studios reveals that Portman’s true return was always destined for mighty thor at a later stage of the MCU, which is now confirmed to be during the premiere of Thor: Love and Thunder this 2022.

-In a stunning spectacle of the closing of a cinematic era, the final battle of Avengers: Endgame brings together almost all the surviving heroes of the MCU to fight on Earth against the forces of the Mad Titan Thanos.
-The scope, planning, and collaborative effort that went into creating this largely CGI final battle cannot be underestimated, as The Story of Marvel Studios claims that a whopping 1,400 visual effects artists from multiple effects studies, including WETA, were hired to create this scene.
+In an impressive spectacle of the closing of a cinematic era, the final battle of Avengers: Endgame brings together almost all the surviving heroes of the MCU to fight on Earth against the forces of the Mad Titan Thanos.
+The scope, planning, and collaborative effort that went into creating this largely CGI final battle cannot be underestimated, as The Story of Marvel Studios claims that a whopping 1,400 visual effects artists from multiple effects studies, including WETAwere hired to create this scene.

 The time given to complete the final battle of Endgame was just 16 weeks, which is all the more amazing when placed in the context of Infinity War and Endgame taking nearly three years combined to shoot and edit.
 The end result, however, is spectacular, with Endgame able to showcase all of the MCU’s heroes in one of the most memorable Marvel battles of all time.